You’ll find help and support on this page to help you manage your mortgage during the coronavirus outbreak.

 However, it’s important to remember that the amount you pay each month will go up after a payment holiday.
 This is to cover the payments and interest charges you’ll miss when you take a break, so you should only apply for one if you are finding it hard to keep up with your payments.

-If the coronavirus has affected your income and you need some breathing space, a payment holiday or our other support options could help.
+If the coronavirus has affected your income and you need some breathing space, we have ways to support you.

 Find out more about how we can support you.